aldebaran/robot-jumpstarter/README.md

 * your essential logic should not be mixed up with cruft and boilerplate
 * you should be able to test your code in a matter of seconds, without any unnecessary steps

-**`skeleton-generator`** making it easier to start a new app or service from a template that takes care of these aspects.
+**`robot-jumpstarter`** makes it easy to start a new app or service from a template that takes care of these aspects.
 It contains:

-* Application template folders
+* Application templates (folders)
-* A script for generating a new project from one of those
+* A script for generating a new project from a template

 For example, calling

 `python generate.py pythonapp my-super-app`

-... will create a new folder "my-super-app" containing a copy of the pythonapp template, with all necessary parts renamed.
+... will create a new project "my-super-app" containing a copy of the pythonapp template, with all necessary parts renamed.

 Creating a project